timmcmichael/skimpy-oop/chapter-4-classes/scripts/4d script - constructors.md

 But we do have a solution.
 I've been encouraging you to use the `this` keyword to refer to fields.
 When we do that, the compiler can distinguish between the field and the parameter.
 So, this.name = name assigns the value of the parameter to the field.
 Just be aware that name = name compiles but does not work--it assigns the value of the parameter back to itself.

-Let's go ahead and update the rest of these assignments, remembering that to assign the monthly data value to the remaining data field as well.
+Let's go ahead and update the rest of these assignments, remembering  to assign the monthly data value to the remaining data field as well.

 When we switch back over to our driver class, we see that we've suddenly got a problem--our object creation statements won't compile any more.
 Remember that the compiler will create a default constructor if we don't define a constructor ourselves.
 But if we DO define a constructor, the compiler doesn't add the default.
 So now the only way we can create an object is by using the constructor we wrote.